azuredevcollege/trainingdays/day6/challenges/challenge4.md

 ce3011290956: Mounted from library/ubuntu
 ubuntu: digest: sha256:60f560e52264ed1cb7829a0d59b1ee7740d7580e0eb293aca2d722136edb1e24 size: 11529MB
 ```
-It is fast.
-Isn't it?
+It was fast, wasn't it?
 Please pay attention to the output. ```Mounted from library/ubuntu```.
 You know that images consist of multiple layers.
-And each layer has it's unique id.
-When we pull or push any image, if the target (registry or your computer) has the layer with that id already stored on it, it doesn't pull or push that layer again.
-Just checks the file which is already stored on it and mounts that.
+And each layer has its unique id.
+When we pull or push any image, if the target (registry or your computer) has the same layer with same id stored on it, it doesn't pull or push that layer phyiscally again.
+Just checks and mounts that.
 This is the reason why it was fast.
 We didn't transfer any file to Docker Hub.
 Docker Hub detected that these 4 layers are already stored on it, so instead of getting it again, Docker hub just mounted these files to our repository.
 This is also same on our computer.
 We have 2 images stored on it.
 But they are literally the same images with different names.
 Docker doesn't store multiple files for these 2 images.
-The image files are stored just once but multiple tags added to the same files.
+Image files are stored just once but multiple tags added to the same files.

 But what are these layers?
 Is there any way to see how are they created?
 Yes and the command that we'll use is ```docker image history```.
-History sub-command shows us the history of the image and it shows how all layers are created.
+History sub-command shows us history of the image and it also shows how all these layers were created.
 Let's check this.

 Type:
 ```shell